 We draw attention to note 1 in the financial statements concerning the group's and parent company's ability to continue as a going concern.
 In March 2017 the group was informed by COFIDE that it had revoked the mandate to structure the senior debt for the development of the Ollachea Gold Project, and required repayment of the US\$70 million Bridge Loan in June 2017.
 The group suspended any enforcement proceedings by COFIDE regarding repayment of the Bridge Loan, and entered into an arbitration process.
 The group submitted a claim for damages against COFIDE and on 13 September 2019 the Court of Arbitration issued its Final Arbitration Award in favour of the group.
 The Award provides that COFIDE must pay to the group an aggregate amount of \$34.2 million and that COFIDE is the creditor of the Bridge Loan.
-COFIDE first appealed the Award before the Court of Arbitration, which was denied, and secondly asked the Peruvian Judicial Courts for an annulment of the Award.
 As disclosed in note 1 to the financial statements, the group reached agreement with COFIDE in November 2020 in terms of the amounts payable and receivable by each party, including interest, together with a right of offset on settlement.
-The group is required to settle the net liability within 36 months and, as part of the agreement reached, is required to implement Corporate Trust contracts over the Ollachea Project's mineral concessions and over future cash flows from the Project.
-Once the Corporate Trust contracts are in place, COFIDE will withdraw its legal claim for annulment of the arbitration award.
+The group is required to settle the net liability within 36 months and, as part of the agreement reached, has implemented Corporate Trust contracts over the Ollachea Project's mineral concessions and over future cash flows from the Project.
+Following implementation of the Corporate Trust contracts, COFIDE withdrew its legal claim for annulment of the arbitration award.

+The group is seeking financing for the Ollachea Project.
 The cash generated from gold production at the Corihuarmi Mine is required to fund the working capital requirements of the group in the meantime.